Biz funding tools from Washington state

 Because getting the money is just the beginning—knowing how to manage it is what keeps your business alive.

-Access to capital can make or break a small business.
 StartUp Washington is leveling the playing field by offering tools that are:

 • Free